hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/indy-sdk-react-native.md

             </td>
             <td>
-                - Adds the ability to delete a credential
-- tested on iOS and works

---- Not tested on Android yet ---
+                Alters the revocation types to be in line with https://github.com/DefinitelyTyped/DefinitelyTyped/pull/58505#issuecomment-1026450677.
+Adds functionality for fetching the revocation registry for the purposes of verifying proofs that include proof of non revocation.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-05 12:40:22 +0000 UTC
+        Created At 2022-02-01 03:49:00 +0000 UTC
     </div>
 </div>